Make Friends, Learn French: 6 Tips for Studying Abroad in France

 If you take that first step yourself, you might meet some lovely people who are quite excited to talk to a foreign student.
 Even if they end up not being receptive to your attempts at conversation, it’s absolutely worth the risk.

-This has been an overview of the linguistic and social considerations to make when preparing to study abroad in France.
+This has been an overview of the social and lingusitic considerations to make when preparing to study abroad in France.
 You may also want to read up on practical aspects, cultural norms and travel during your study.

 Your university or study program will, of course, also provide you with general guidance and support.